IronMan1994/CGA-MWS-algorithm/README.md

 ## The process of executing the project

-1. You need to import the downloaded `my` folder and sample files into `eclipse` or `MyEclipse` and execute them in the `JAVA8` environment whenever possible.
+1. You need to import the downloaded `my` folder and sample files into `eclipse` or `MyEclipse` and execute them in the `JAVA8` environment whenever it is possible.
 Files are stored as follows:</br>

    ![image](Resource_storage_display-1.png)
    ![image](Resource_storage_display-2.png)